assimp/assimp-docs/source/usage/use_the_lib.rst

 Access by plain-c function interface
 ------------------------------------

-The plain function interface is just as simple, but requires you to manually call the clean-up after you're done with the imported data.
+The plain function interface is just as simple but requires you to manually call the clean-up after you're done with the imported data.
 To start the import process, call **aiImportFile()** with the filename in question and the desired postprocessing flags like above.
 If the call is successful, an aiScene pointer with the imported data is handed back to you.
 When you're